LMS Fowler Class 4F

-The London Midland and Scottish Railway (LMS) Fowler Class 4F is a class of 0-6-0 steam locomotive designed for medium freight work.
-They represent the ultimate development of Midland Railway's six coupled tender engines.
+The London, Midland and Scottish Railway (LMS) Fowler Class 4F is a class of 0-6-0 steam locomotive designed for medium freight work.
+They represent the ultimate development of the Midland Railway's six-coupled tender engines.
 Many trainspotters knew them as "Duck Sixes", a nickname derived from their wheel arrangement.

 Background

 The 4F was based on the 197-strong Midland Railway 3835 Class of 1911, with only a few modifications, primarily the adoption of left-hand drive instead of right-hand drive.
 They originally had been designed by Henry Fowler, who from 1925 became CME of the LMS.

 Midland Railway locomotives were notorious for their short axle-box bearings, which were prone to overheating.
 This design feature was perpetuated in the LMS 4F.
 The problem was eventually solved with the fitting of mechanical lubricators.

 Construction

 The LMS constructed 530 of the locomotives between 1923 and 1928, numbered sequentially from where the Midland engines left off from 4027.
 A further 45 examples were reluctantly authorised by William Stanier in 1937 at the behest of the operating department.

 The missing numbers (4)4557–61 relate to five locomotives built for the Somerset and Dorset Joint Railway to the Midland Railway 3835 Class design in 1922, and taken into LMS stock in 1930.

 All entered British Railways stock in 1948.
 BR added 40000 to their numbers.
 They were all withdrawn between 1959 and 1966.